 Attention House Advisers: Any (or all!) of these workshops can travel to your dorm or we can set up an alternative location just for your hall.
 Email Julie for more information.

 Senior Thesis Writing Group: Join Nathalia King (English), Kara Cerveny (Biology), and writing center staff for conversation and problem solving around key moments in the thesis writing process.
-This series is open to seniors of all majors, and you may attend all four or just one event.
+This series is open to seniors of all majors, including Spring-Falls, and you may attend all five or just one event.
 There will be snacks!

 Preparing for a Science Exam: Learn how to use your stack of old problems sets, lecture notes and textbook notes to prepare for an exam.
 We will discuss strategies that will be useful both before and during a science exam (and probably other exams, too!)